The Ozark Mountain Daredevils: 1980s

-By 1979 the group had moved over to Columbia Records and put out the self-titled Ozark Mountain Daredevils in April 1980.
+By 1979, the group had moved over to Columbia Records and put out the self-titled Ozark Mountain Daredevils in May 1980.
 This album, recorded in Los Angeles, was produced by famed country rock pioneer producer John Boylan and did not feature Chappell or Canaday, and Walle only contributed slide guitar to a few songs, since Boylan insisted on bringing in session players for a more typical "California country rock laid back sound", which was popular at the time.
 But country rock's popularity seemed to be on the wane at the dawn of the 1980s as groups such as the Ozarks, Poco and Firefall saw their sales begin to slip away.
-The album saw the band moving away from country towards a harder rock sound.
+The album saw the band moving away from country towards more of a slicker pop rock sound on some of the songs.
 But it failed to find many takers at the record stores and Columbia dropped the group after only one record.

-In 1980 Walle left the Daredevils to be replaced by Springfield guitarist Terry Wilson (who had been playing with Granda in a side project created for fun called the Dog People).
-Chappell also split in 1980.
+In 1980, Walle left the Daredevils to be replaced by Springfield guitarist Terry Wilson (who had been playing with Granda in a side project created for fun called the Dog People).
+Chappell also split in 1980 to relocate to Florida.

-In December 1980 Brayfield, Chowning, Jones, Chappell and Walle reunited with the band for two shows, one in Springfield and one in Kansas City.
+In December 1980, Brayfield, Chowning, Jones and Chappell (Chappell at the first show only) reunited with the band for two shows, one in Springfield and one in Kansas City.
 The first was at Hammons Student Center on December 6 and the second, on December 31, occurred at the Uptown Theater in Kansas City.
 The latter show was later put out on CD (in August 2006) and DVD (in June 2007) as 1980 Reunion Concert: Rhythm And Joy.